Unit 6: Time-based Data – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 ✓ Correct Answer: (c) The third period

-Assertion (A): The method of least squares minimizes the sum of squares of vertical deviations.
+Assertion (A): The method of least squares minimises the sum of squares of vertical deviations.

-Assertion (A) is TRUE - The method of least squares does minimize the sum of squares of vertical deviations from the line.
+Checking Assertion (A): TRUE — the method of least squares does minimise \(\sum(y_i - \hat{y}_i)^2\), the sum of squared vertical deviations (residuals) from the line.

-Reason (R) is FALSE - The best fit line does NOT necessarily pass through all data points.
-It passes through the mean point (x̄, ȳ) and minimizes the overall deviation, but individual points may not lie on the line.
+Checking Reason (R): FALSE — the best-fit line does not necessarily pass through all data points.
+It passes through the mean point \((\bar{x}, \bar{y})\) and minimises the total squared error.
+Individual data points will generally not lie exactly on the line.

 Assertion (A): Moving averages with larger periods produce smoother trends.